What is Professional Indemnity Insurance?

 What are the limits on Professional Indemnity insurance?

-Limits in amount of cover will depend on the level of insurance you’ve taken out and your business’ needs or circumstances.
-You can consult with your broker who can help you determine how much cover you may need for your business.
+Limits in the amount of cover will depend on the level of insurance you’ve taken out and the needs and circumstances of your business.
+You can consult our team of specialist brokers to help understand the coverage options available for your business.

 What does professional indemnity insurance not cover?

 Every policy has exclusions, and you should read your policy wording and speak to your broker to fully understand the exclusions specific to your policy.
 Some of the types of claims which generally aren’t covered include claims which arise from your intentional damage, fraud & dishonesty, and where you have assumed the liability under a contract.

 How much Professional Indemnity insurance do I need?